2023: Reconstructing the Past

 - Our Shining Days | Chinese vs. Western Instruments

-- Have a listen to the piano piece Experience; if it sounds familiar, it's because you probably heard it on TikTok.
-Many classical pieces have found new homes that would have surprised those who first created them.
-To what degree should such a repurposing alter what we think of a work's meaning and significance?
-If the same exact piece of music is used in two very different ways, should we think of it of as two distinct pieces of music?
-Do you think composers would be happy to see their works reused in ways that didn't even exist when they were alive?
+- If the piano piece "Experience" sounds familiar, it's because you've heard it on TikTok.
+Many classical pieces have found uses online that would have shocked their creators.
+Consider the following examples, then discuss with your team: if the same piece of music is used in two different ways, should we think of it as two pieces of music?

 - Late in production, the director of the film 2001: A Space Odyssey, Stanley Kubrick, discarded all the music that his chosen composer, Alex North, had written for it—a move almost unheard of in Hollywood.
 (It would be like changing the theme at the last minute.)
 He replaced the entire soundtrack with classical pieces.
 Most memorably, he laid Richard Strauss's Also Sprach Zarathustra over a scene that literally reconstructs the beginnings of human civilization.
 Listen to the part of the original soundtrack meant for that same sequence, then discuss with your team: did Kubrick make a good choice?
 Should more movies and television shows rely on classical music instead of fresh compositions?
 Would it make them more generic—or more timeless?